kdmcclin/elixir-scraper/README.md

 *  Pull more than the title (add the description) so that I know more about the book
 	*  especially for books that don't clearly indicate what technology or topic they're about
 *  Add functionality to text, email, or otherwise alert me so I don't have to run it myself
-  *  Or add as a Slack bot for one of my Slack groups
+  *  or add as a Slack bot for one of my Slack groups